 The plan of treatment must be established and reviewed at least every 60 days by a supervising physician of the center or established by a physician, nurse practitioner, physician assistant or certified nurse mid-wife, or specialized nurse practitioner and reviewed and approved at least every 60 days by a supervising physician.
 The plan must be signed by the nurse practitioner, physician assistant, certified nurse mid-wife or the supervising physician of the center.

-The plan of treatment must relate visiting nurse services to the recipient’s condition.
+The plan of treatment must relate visiting nurse services to the beneficiary’s condition.
 The plan must specify the following:

-Types of services required and prognosis for changes in the recipient’s condition;
+Types of services required and prognosis for changes in the beneficiary’s condition;

-Diagnosis and a description of the recipient’s functional limitations resulting from the illness or injury;
+Diagnosis and a description of the beneficiary’s functional limitations resulting from the illness or injury;

 Type and frequency of nursing services needed;